Kingsessing, Philadelphia: History

-The name Kingsessing, also spelled Chinsessing, comes from a Delaware word meaning "a place where there is a meadow".
-The historic Lenape, or Delaware as the English called them, had a village of the same name that roughly occupied the same site as where the current neighborhood was later developed.
+The name Kingsessing, also spelled Chinsessing, comes from a Lenape word meaning "a place where there is a meadow".
+The Lenape, or Delaware as the English called them, had a village of the same name that roughly occupied the same site as where the current neighborhood was later developed.
 When the township was organized to encompass where the Lenape and a later Swedish village stood, it also was named as Kingsessing.